The PL/Java build process using mvn clean install produces files

 not to extract files from the packaged archive into some other location,

-variables to point to the files right
+but simply to SET the pljava.* variables to point to the files right

 where they were generated in the build tree.

-fileThis file is built by the pljava-api
+jar fileThis file is built by the pljava-api subproject,

 so relative to the source root where the build was